 Detailed guidelines and resources for the UW-wide campus community may be found at the link above.

-Autumn 2020 Ensemble Auditions
+Spring 2021 Ensemble Auditions

 Lessons will be available both in person and online; for in-person lessons, both the instructor and the student need to agree that they are willing to participate in the live lesson.
 For all lessons that are in person, masks must be worn and distancing observed (at least six feet, more for wind, brass, and voice lessons).
-As with all activities in Autumn, no one with symptoms of a respiratory illness may have a live lesson.
+As with all activities in Spring, no one with symptoms of a respiratory illness may have a live lesson.
 Some lessons will be taught in classrooms, not studios, to provide more space between instructor and student.
 Please contact your instructor for information on how the lessons will be conducted.

 Students who will be entering or returning to the country from their homes in other countries should consult the information provided by International Student Services, which provides regular updates at the link above.